 It’s also important to re-learn how to tense up your abdominal muscles so that they can provide you with gentle support in your day-to-day activities.
 Stand in front of the mirror and put your hands on your tummy.
 First relax and see what that feels like with your fingers, and then afterwards tense them up and you should feel them go hard.
 Do not mistake this with sucking your belly in.
 This restricts your breathing and does not mean that your muscles are activated!
 If you’re still not sure whether you’re properly tensing up your abdominals, you could say the word ‘SET’ with a big emphasis on the ‘S’.
 This should automatically get your abdominals tensed up and that is the feeling you should look for when doing this exercise.
 Once you’ve got it, practice holding that gentle tension in your abdominals while breathing normally and start to use this gentle tension whenever you’re moving loads around in your every day life.

 Once you’ve mastered all this, you can start doing some exercise.
 Be careful with what you find on the internet.
 Planks, side planks, crunches, burpees and basically any traditional ‘core’ or high impact exercise should be avoided.
 Try and find some specialised post-natal classes in your area that you can attend.
 Most people don’t realise how much damage could be caused by prescribing the wrong types of exercise to a post natal woman, so make sure that the trainer you choose is appropriately qualified in post-natal exercise.

-If you’d like to learn more about how to optimally recover after having your baby get in touch with Angele, our pre and post natal specialist and check out our specialized services and classes – Early Days Mom, Active Momma and Baby On Board.
+If you’d like to learn more about how to optimally recover after having your baby get in touch with Angele, our pre and post natal specialist and check out our specialized services and classes – Early Days Mom, Active Mums and Baby On Board.